KevinBanana/RaspberryPiMessagingPanel/README.md

 ### Prerequisites

-This guide assumes you already have your raspberry pi set up with an OS and that it is connected to the internet.
+This guide assumes you already have your Raspberry Pi set up with an OS and that it is connected to the internet.
+You'll need a basic understanding on how to wire the circuits on the breadboard, or you can copy my wiring from the images.
 You'll need a keyboard and mouse connected to it during the setup but after that you will not need any peripherals at all.